SISMUN Conclave Logo

 Human Rights Council

-Assessing the Impact of Socio-Political Instability and Conflict on the Rights and Protections of Gender-Divergent Individuals in the Middle East.
+The Impact of Socio-Political Instability, Armed Conflict, and Social Conservatism vis-a-vis the Rights of Gender-Divergent in Middle East.

 Promoting and protecting human rights across diverse socio-political landscapes.